 3. You have a clear idea and track of efforts, financial investments, and returns.

-4. You’ll know when to change or drop any element of the strategy.
+4. You’ll know when to change or drop any element of your social media marketing strategy.

 The more you wait, the more you lose.

 In any case, the MAJOR key to creating a profitable social media strategy plan is to ensure your strategy is actionable.

 What all you need to develop a strategy